kinode-dao/kinode-book/src/apis/net.md

 This is responded to with either an `Accepted` or `Rejected` variant of `NetResponses`.

 `KnsUpdate` and `KnsBatchUpdate` both are used as entry point by which the `net` module becomes aware of the Kinode PKI, or KNS.
-In the current distro these are only accepted from the local node, and specifically the `kns_indexer` distro package.
+In the current distro these are only accepted from the local node, and specifically the `kns-indexer` distro package.

 `GetPeers` is used to request a list of peers that the `net` module is connected to.
 It can only be received from the local node.